ftlabs/fruitmachine-ftdomdelegate/README.md

 ### Demonstration 'todo' app

-There is [a rework of the TODO example](http://github.com/matthew-andrews/fruitmachine-domdelegate/tree/master/examples/) from the main fruitmachine project.
+There is [a rework of the TODO example](http://github.com/matthew-andrews/fruitmachine-ftdomdelegate/tree/master/examples/) from the main fruitmachine project.
 You will need to clone this repository then run the following command in order to view it.

 ```
 npm install
 ```

-The modules that make use of the fruitmachine-domdelegate helper are located [here](https://github.com/matthew-andrews/fruitmachine-domdelegate/blob/master/examples/lib/modules/list-item/index.js) and [here](https://github.com/matthew-andrews/fruitmachine-domdelegate/blob/master/examples/lib/modules/strawberry/index.js).
+The modules that make use of the fruitmachine-ftdomdelegate helper are located [here](https://github.com/matthew-andrews/fruitmachine-ftdomdelegate/blob/master/examples/lib/modules/list-item/index.js) and [here](https://github.com/matthew-andrews/fruitmachine-ftdomdelegate/blob/master/examples/lib/modules/strawberry/index.js).

 ## Tests